 Step 3: Drill Pilot Holes

 Set each bracket in place temporarily and mark the positions of the screw holes.
 Drill a pilot hole on each mark, using a 1/4-inch drill bit.
 For drywall or wood paneling, drill using a conventional wood twist bit; for tile, stone, or concrete, use a masonry bit to drill the pilot holes.
-If installing on stone or concrete, drill a hole large enough to accommodate a conical anchor—usually 3/8 to 1/2 inch in diameter.
+If installing on stone or concrete, drill a hole large enough to accommodate the anchor—usually 3/8 to 1/2 inch in diameter.

 When drilling through anything but stone or concrete, make sure the bit bites into the wall stud.
 You'll be able to feel the resistance of the wood and you'll see wood chips on the end of the bit.
 If you don't hit a stud, you'll need to drill a larger hole for that screw so you can install a wall anchor to hold it.
 The size of the hole depends on the anchor, but it's usually about 1/2 inch in diameter.